cortexproject/cortex/docs/getting-started/_index.md

 This example uses [Kind](https://kind.sigs.k8s.io) to set up:

 1. A Kubernetes cluster
-1. An instance of [Garage](https://garagehq.deuxfleurs.fr) for S3 storage
+1. An instance of [SeaweedFS](https://github.com/seaweedfs/seaweedfs/) for S3-compatible object storage
 1. An instance of [Cortex](https://cortexmetrics.io/) to receive metrics
 1. An instance of [Prometheus](https://prometheus.io/) to send metrics to Cortex
 1. An instance of [Grafana](https://grafana.com/) to visualize the metrics